It’s 9:43 on a Tuesday night and I’m sitting in my car.

 They do not see me, they only look down at their phone and laugh, and my gaze involuntarily refocuses back onto my reflection.

-welcome the estranged feeling and try to coax the lump up past my throat and into my prematurely wincing eyes, but my mind jumps ahead and sabotages the authenticity of the operation.
+For a split second my position catches up with me and I feel the rare urge to cry.
+I welcome the estranged feeling and try to coax the lump up past my throat and into my prematurely wincing eyes, but my mind jumps ahead and sabotages the authenticity of the operation.

 Red in the face and too hot to think, I simply stare back at the eyes in the reflection, testing my perseverance.